candycwu/reshape-component/README.md

 * The `src` and `type` attributes are used by the `reshape-component` plugin and will not be copied
 * The `class` attribute will be appended to any existing `class` attribute
-* All other attributes will be copied
+* All other attributes will be destructively copied

 ## The `type` attribute